 Coronavirus FAQs for Residential Life

-I'm studying abroad in Fall 2020.
+I'm currently in Quarantine or Isolation housing.
 What do I need to know?

 Information, FAQs, and important contact numbers can be found at covid.nd.edu/qi